HazyResearch/model-patching/README.md

 Model patching
 first models subgroup features within a class and learns semantic transformations between them, and then trains a classifier with data augmentations that deliberately manipulate subgroup features.
-We instantiate model patching with CAMEL, which (1) uses a CycleGAN to learn the intra-class, inter-subgroup augmentations, and (2) balances subgroup performance using a theoretically-motivated subgroup consistency regularizer, accompanied by a new robust ohttps://app.wandb.ai/hazy-research/celeba/runs/xs4l2gi0?workspace=user-alberthttps://app.wandb.ai/hazy-research/celeba/runs/xs4l2gi0?workspace=user-albertbjective.
+We instantiate model patching with CAMEL, which (1) uses a CycleGAN to learn the intra-class, inter-subgroup augmentations, and (2) balances subgroup performance using a theoretically-motivated subgroup consistency regularizer, accompanied by a new robust objective.
 We demonstrate CAMEL's effectiveness on 3 benchmark datasets, with reductions in robust error of up to 33\% relative to the best baseline.
 Lastly, CAMEL successfully patches a model that fails due to spurious features on a real-world skin cancer dataset.